jiujiezz/tsnad/README.md

 1. configure the file *somatic_mutation_sequencing_parameters.config* ,replace the folder path in your own.

-RNA-seq data should end with 'fastq.gz'.
+All the input data should end with 'fastq.gz'.

 The *RNA_seq_folder* must be empty if you don't have RNA-seq data.